MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Users/Update-MgUserSettingShiftPreference.md

 # Update-MgUserSettingShiftPreference

 ## SYNOPSIS
-Update the navigation property shiftPreferences in users
+Update the properties and relationships of a shiftPreferences object.

 ## SYNTAX